bkleo007/project2/README.md

 # New Project
-This project was locally created
+This project was created from local system.

 By bkleo.